sjpeterson/quark/README.md

 Quark is still in it's infancy, but should work in all xterm-256color environments as well as most rxvt-unicode-256 environments (albeit with a few more quirks).
-Any and all bug reports for these environments are welcome.
+Any and all bug reports for these environments are welcome, as are suggestions for UI improvements or added functionality.

-Documentation is somewhat lacking, but there is a man page that describes

-here are a few kinks and quirks and, unfortunately, the source code is the documentation for now.
-Feel free to try it out, contribute, report bugs and/or request functionality.